adlnet/xAPI-Spec/xAPI.md

 require the connecting credentials have increased, explicitly given permissions.
 An LRS SHOULD reject insufficiently privileged requests with 403 "Forbidden".
-If an LRS does not have any additional information about an Agent to return, the LRS MUST still return an Person when queried, but that Person object will only include the information associated with the requested Agent.
+If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person object will only include the information associated with the requested Agent.

-Person properties.
+___Person properties___

 All array properties must be populated with members with the same definition as the similarly named property from Agent objects.

 <table>